tederickson/te0701/README.md

 A store in Hawaii or New York charges more than a store in Oklahoma.
 The store id is used as part of a composite index to retrieve the data for that store.

-Store administration is part of a separate project.
+Store administration is not part of this project.

 ## Run the Application
 Run the following command in a terminal window: